jensonp/project-steam-engine/backend-deep-dive-fixed.md

 For each owned game, retrieve its top-30 similar games.
 For each candidate:

 1. Skip if user already owns it (O(1) Set lookup).
-2. If seen before from another owned game, keep the **higher** similarity score (not accumulated like in `getRecommendationsForLibrary`).
+2. If seen before from another owned game, keep the **higher** similarity score (not accumulated like in `get​Recommendations​For​Library`).

 This collects potentially thousands of unique candidates.